Wylie City Council focused on three words pertaining to feral cats: trap, neuter and release.

 Police Chief Anthony Henderson presented the ordinance that would provide needed information to caregivers and the city’s animal services department, adding that it lays out specific practices for how to feed the animals roaming around.

-Two residents spoke about issues they have had — noise and excrement— associated with feral cats on their properties in the city.
+Two residents spoke about issues — including noise and excrement — they have had with feral cats on their properties in the city.

 For the full story, see the Oct.
-5 issue.
+5 issue of The Wylie News.